lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

 In python code, polar coordinate is considered as a type of projection called `polar` projection.
-We can change to `lambert` projection to view butterfly curve from another perspective.
+We can also change to `lambert` projection to view butterfly curve from another perspective.
 Isn't it beautiful?

-🌻 [check all the code here >>][1]
+🌻 [Check all the code here >>][1]

 </p>
 <p>&nbsp;</p>